Robustness and Cybersecurity in the EU Artificial Intelligence Act: Introduction

+Technical solutions to ensure the robustness and cybersecurity of AI systems are often developed within the ML domain.
+Therefore, it is essential to inform ML research about the legal requirements to ensure compliance with the \EUAIAct.
+However, the vagueness of requirements for cybersecurity and robustness under the \EUAIAct\ makes it challenging to inform ML practitioners about the specific legal requirements to further the development of solutions that can ensure compliance with the AIA.
 A common understanding between technical and legal domains can be facilitated through technical standards.
 While the \EUAIAct\ sets out general rules, technical standards specify these rules in detail.
 Standards are technical specifications designed to provide voluntary technical or quality specifications for current or future products, processes or services.\footnote{\Artx~1, 2(1) EU Regulation 1025/2012, OJ L 316, 14.11.2012.} They prescribe technical requirements, including characteristics such as quality or performance levels, terminology, and test methods.\footnote{\Artx\ 2(4)(a) and (c) ibid.} Standards have long been integral to EU product legislation under the New Legislative Framework, upon which the AIA is built~\citep{gorywoda2009new}.
 If approved by the EU Commission, technical standards become harmonized technical standards, which grants a presumption of conformity to products or processes that adhere to them.
 Consequently, compliance with these standards is deemed to fulfil the requirements of the \EUAIAct, thereby incentivising providers to adopt them (\Art{40}).
 The development of harmonized technical standards for the \EUAIAct\ has been initiated by the EU Commission and is expected to be completed in the next few years.
 In addition, the EU Commission is also tasked with developing additional guidelines on the practical implementation on the application of \Art{15} (\Art{96(1)(a)}).